Caguilar92/Frost/README.md

 ## about Frost
-### Frost is a dependency injection framework designed to simplify the implementation of the Inversion of Control (IoC) principle.
+### Frost is a dependency injection framework for Java, designed to simplify the implementation of the Inversion of Control (IoC) principle.
 By utilizing annotations, Frost enables the instantiation of user-defined classes as singleton objects, which are then managed by the applications Context.
 #### <hr>

 ### Sample